 Before entering the prayer room, all visitors must remove their shoes and cover their heads.
 The room is furnished simply, with carpeted floors and a life-sized portrait of the Prophet Zarathushtra.
 In the center is the altar—a fire vase, or afargan, set upon an elevated platform.
 The afargan was shipped to the United States from an historic fire temple in Surat, India, that was no longer in use.
 On either side of the vase are two tables: a marble one on which oil lamps are lit, and another on which trays of sandalwood are available for offerings.

 Off the prayer hall is a small room in which the mobeds don their white vestments.
 Chicago, unlike many American cities, has a cadre of mobeds to serve the community.
 These mobeds offer their services on a voluntary basis in addition to working full-time jobs, as is common practice in American Zoroastrian communities.
-From nine to five, two of the mobeds work as engineers; the others work as a stock analyst, an accountant, and a storekeeper, and the high priest is a psychologist.
+During normal business hours, two of the mobeds work as engineers; others work as a stock analyst, an accountant, and a storekeeper, and the high priest is a psychologist.
 In addition, the mobeds often travel to other communities in nearby states to perform the initiatory Navjote/Sudreh-Pushi rites and the Jashan thanksgiving ceremonies, as well as weddings and funerals.
 Today, the Zoroastrian Association of Metropolitan Chicago financially supports young mobeds who wish to be ordained.

 The Chicago community brought the dar-e-mehr to life in 1983 through fundraising efforts ranging from bake sales, raffles, and car washes to telephone drives.
-During the final stages of the center’s construction, the community worked on the weekends sanding, varnishing, cleaning, polishing and painting to get the temple ready for the inauguration festivities.
+During the final stages of the center’s construction, the community worked on the weekends to sand, varnish, clean, polish and paint in order to get the temple ready for the inauguration festivities.
 As the community has grown over the years and its needs expanded, the center continues to do the same, both in terms of programming and in space.
 As the visit to the fire temple concludes, one may consider the words engraved upon the marble plaque in the entryway, which dedicates the temple to the “children who shall carry the torch of Zoroastrianism for future generations in North America.”
 Thus the visit ends where it began, with the key symbol of the eternal flame, given new expression by the Zoroastrians in America.